 While there are many diagnostic tests to identify heart problems, stress testing is the only one that evaluates how well your heart works while you exercise.
-Board-certified cardiac specialist Kintur Sanghvi, MD, FACC, FSCAI, at NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, performs stress tests in the comfort of the office, so you can get all your heart care in one location.
+Board-certified cardiac specialist Kintur Sanghvi, MD, FACC, FSCAI, at NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, performs stress tests in the comfort of the office, so you can get all your heart care in one location.
 To schedule an appointment, use online booking or call the office today.

 Stress testing shows how your heart works when it’s under physical stress and forced to pump harder to get enough oxygenated blood to your body.